 1POS Software is Delivered in Many Ways

 Some of your restaurant clients have probably been loyal on-premises POS software users and never wanted to consider that they could access their solution any other way than by loading it onto a local server and backing it up.
-Although those systems worked well for years, they didn’t provide restaurants with the agility they needed during coronavirus shutdowns.
+Unfortunately, although those systems worked well for years, they didn’t provide restaurants with the agility they needed during coronavirus shutdowns.

-You may also find yourself in a conversation about different POS software vendors that provide only browser-based systems.
+You may also find yourself talking about different POS software vendors that provide only browser-based systems.
 The appeal of using any device as a point of sale is understandable after months of managing from home, taking orders on an iPad, and reestablishing table service in a parking lot.
 If your client uses an on-premises system now, however, they may have to sacrifice some features for the ability to have POS functionality on any device at any time.

 2POS Software Works in Different Ways

-On the other hand, your client may need to migrate to new software to have these features, which can be a major undertaking.
+On the other hand, your client may need to migrate to new software to have these features, which can be a significant undertaking.
 Also, remind your client that not all POS software runs on the same hardware or operating system, so changes may take finding the budget for new terminals and mobile devices.

 VARs and MSPs who can offer total POS solutions as a service, software and hardware included for a monthly subscription, may have an edge in a market eager to adapt to change.